MultiQC/MultiQC/docs/modules.md

     content = 'My amazing module output, from the second section' )
 ```
-The will automatically be labelled and linked in the navigation.
+These will automatically be labelled and linked in the navigation (unless
+the module has only one section).

 ## Step 7 - Plot some data
 Ok, you have some data, now the fun bit - visualising it!
 Each of the plot